Is Torrenting in the USA Safe in 2019? Not Unless You Do This

 Looking for a great deal on your next VPN?
 Find it with our exclusive VPN coupon codes!

 You’ve got your VPN—now it’s time to find some great torrents.
-Check out the 10 most popular torrent sites in 2019.
+Check out the 10 most popular torrent sites.

 Suspecting your ISP of foul play?
 Learn how to torrent even faster and block bandwidth throttling.